Turkitutu/cheesy.js/docs/Friend.md

 # Friend's Documentation
-Represents a player from the room.
+Represents a friend from the friend list

 #### Properties
 * [id](#id)